 $10.93 per hour

 Food preparation workers perform many routine tasks under the direction of cooks, chefs, or food service managers.
 Food preparation workers prepare cold foods, slice meat, peel and cut vegetables, brew coffee or tea, and perform many other food service tasks.

 Food preparation workers are employed in restaurants, hotels, and other places where food is served, such as cafeterias, grocery stores, hospitals, and schools.
 They often work early mornings, late evenings, weekends, or holidays.
-Nearly half worked part time in 2012.
+About half worked part time in 2016.

-Food preparation workers learn their skills through short-term on-the-job training.
+Food preparation workers learn through short-term on-the-job training, usually lasting several weeks.
 No formal education or previous work experience is required.

-Employment of food preparation workers is projected to grow 4 percent from 2012 to 2022, slower than the average for all occupations.
-Job opportunities are expected to be very good because of the need to replace workers who leave the occupation every year.
+Employment of food preparation workers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Job prospects are expected to be very good because of the need to replace workers who leave the occupation every year.

 Compare the job duties, education, job growth, and pay of food preparation workers with similar occupations.

 Learn more about food preparation workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.